fastjs-team/fastjs.dev/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 ---
 name: "\U0001F41E Bug report"
-about: Report a bug with fastjs.cc
+about: Report a bug with fastjs main website
 title: 'Bug: '
-labels: bug
+labels: new
 assignees: ''

 ---